 Contact for questions:

-The leaders of our Precinct Delegate team are Lori Brickman and Judy Pelto you can reach them at PDteam@gtdems.org.
+The leaders of our Precinct Delegate team are Lori Brickman and Judy Pelto.
+You can reach them at PDteam@gtdems.org.

-What is a Precinct Delegate?
+What does a Precinct Delegate do?

 Help Democrats get registered to vote.

-Take information on issues and candidates to the voters in your precinct.
+Convey information on issues and candidates to the voters in your precinct.